Non-Stationary Inventory Control with Lead Times: Problem Formulation

 The excess inventory and sales in \cref{eq:cost_function} are, as opposed to the lost-sales in the immediate cost function, always observed.
 We note that the true cost equals the pseudo cost up to an additive $b \cdot D_t$ factor, and hence has no impact on algorithm performance or the average cost function.
 We use this cost for theoretical analysis, but in the numerical results we present metrics measured on the true cost function.

 \paragraph{Base-Stock Policies.} The learning agent optimizes over time-varying base-stock policies, a well-known heuristic class which is asymptotically optimal under demand backlogging, and in lost-sales systems if the lead time is zero or the ratio of the lost-sales penalty parameter and the holding cost parameter goes to infinity \citep{karlin1958inventory,scarf1960optimality,huh2009asymptotic}.
 At the beginning of each step $t$, the decision maker chooses a base-stock level~$\tau_t$.
 The order decision~$Q_t$ resulting from this brings the inventory position up to level~$\tau_t$, i.e., $Q_t$ is the non-negative difference between $\tau_t$ and the inventory on-hand plus on-order (less backlogs).
-Hence we have that
+Hence we have that $Q_t = [\tau_t - I_t - \sum_{i=1}^L Q_{t-i}]^+$ and the inventory update is given by We define the expected infinite horizon average cost for base-stock policy $\tau$ with demand sampled from distribution $F_t$ as where we denote $C_{t'}(\tau)$ as the pseudo cost at time step~$t'$ when following base-stock policy~$\tau$. \citet{agrawal2022learning} show that the average pseudo cost differs from the true cost by ${b \cdot \mathbb{E}_{D \sim F_t}[D]}$, a quantity independent of the policy.
+Hence, in the following, we focus on the pseudo cost which we refer to as the (expected) cost function.
+We further use ${\tau_t^* = \argmin_{\tau \in [0, U]} \mu_t(\tau)}$ to denote the optimal base-stock level when the demand distribution is $F_t$, and make the following assumptions on the demand distributions ${(F_t)_{t \in [T]}}$.